-At this writing, AIK is very young - it has only been available to friendly users for a few weeks.
-Even in that short time, there have been a number of weaknesses identified and repaired.
+This document was first written when AIK was very young - it had only been available to friendly users for a few weeks.
+Even in that short time, there were a number of weaknesses identified and repaired.
 We expect this active user feedback process to continue for some years, and strongly encourage users to send their suggestions to the authors via email.
-Possible extensions being considered include:
+This document will continue to be updated to reflect the current release version - which is indicated in the abstract.